 Another of the main reasons for the popularity of TPO roofing is its energy efficiency.
 Anyone who owns a building wants to do what they can to reduce cooling costs and lower their carbon footprint.
 This type of roofing membrane is very efficient, assisting with both goals, especially in the case of white TPO.
 The reflective surface on this particular membrane is better than the EPA Energy Star code.
 The membranes that are white, gray, and tan all meet the standards of the Cool Roof Rating Council.

 For the best efficiency, opt for a TPO membrane that has as smooth surface.
-Surfaces that are not smooth will accumulate dirt and debris, which can reduce the roof?s reflective properties and lower its efficiency.
+Surfaces that are not smooth will accumulate dirt and debris, which can reduce the roofs reflective properties and lower its efficiency.

 TPO roofing also helps the planet with its durability, something that will save you money at the same time.
 That is because the TPO roofing membrane is able to resist punctures and tears.
 It can also resist the build up of dirt and mold and does not require pressure washing to do so.
-This type of roofing is flexible, accommodating settling and movement as well as expansions and contractions due to temperature fluctuations.
+This type of roofing is flexible, accommodating settling and movement as well as expansions and contractions due to temperature changes.

 You can make your TPO roofing even more durable by opting for a thicker membrane.
 Options include 40, 60 and 80 mil thickness.
 80 mil is a bit more expensive, but adds protection from weather and solar radiation while increasing durability.